Embraer E-Jet E2 family

-The Embraer E-Jet E2 family is a series of four-abreast narrow-body airliners designed and produced by the Brazilian aircraft manufacturer Embraer.
+The Embraer E-Jet E2 family is a series of four-abreast narrow-body regional jet airliners designed and produced by the Brazilian aircraft manufacturer Embraer.
 The twinjet is an incremental development of the original E-Jet family, adopting the more fuel-efficient Pratt & Whitney PW1900G, a geared turbofan engine.
 The aircraft family comprises three variants that share the same fuselage cross-section with different lengths and feature three different redesigned wings, fly-by-wire controls with new avionics, and an updated cabin.
 The variants offer maximum take-off weights from 44.6 to 62.5 t, and cover a range of 2000–3000 nmi.

 The program was launched at the Paris Air Show in June 2013.
 The first variant, the E190-E2, made its maiden flight on 23 May 2016 and flight testing proceeded to schedule with little issue.
 It received certification on 28 February 2018 before entering service with launch customer Widerøe on 24 April.
 Certification of the larger E195-E2 was received during April 2019; Azul Brazilian Airlines was the first airline to operate this model.
 The smaller E175-E2 was originally set to be delivered in 2021, but has been delayed past 2027 due to a lack of demand.
 Regional airlines in the United States were a major customer of the first-generation of E-Jets, however scope clause agreements have prevented them from purchasing the heavier E175-E2.

 The E-190 E2 and E-195 E2 variants compete with the Airbus A220 family aircraft, particularly its smaller A220-100 variant.
-As of April 2024, a total of 306 E-Jet E2s have been ordered with 114 delivered and all are in commercial service.
-Sales for the E-Jet E2 program have been slow, particularly in light of the issues with the weight of the E175-E2.
+As of July 2026, a total of 532 E-Jet E2s have been ordered with 213 delivered and in commercial service.